LAST REVIEWED Dec 18 2020 11 MIN READ

 Being able to meet the unique needs of your customers is key, and that’s a 401(k) provider who delivers custom plan design, flexibility on fund selection, and advisor access – all backed up with full compliance – can be a huge boon to your business.

 At Human Interest, we deliver on these four promises:

-Tech integration: With multiple new technology solutions for HR on the scene, you can take advantage of integrations and syncs across several external benefits tools — Human Interest is an online 401(k) tool that syncs with Gusto payroll!
+Tech integration: With multiple new technology solutions for HR on the scene, you can take advantage of payroll integrations and syncs across several external benefits tools.

 Flexibility on fund selection: Customize your portfolio with an open architecture platform that gives access to a variety of publicly-traded funds, including ETFs, TDFs, index funds, and mutual funds.